List of natural luge tracks

 Natural luge tracks are tracks that are used for naturbahn (from the German "natural track") luge competitions.
 Tracks are often located along mountain roads and paths.
 The track surface is made of packed snow and ice, with a slope of not more than 15%.
-Unlike its Olympic counterpart "kunstbahn" (artificial track) luge, natural tracks are to be adapted to the natural conditions and artificial refrigeration and banked curves are not permitted.
+Unlike its Olympic counterpart "kunstbahn" (artificial track) luge, natural tracks are to be adapted to the natural conditions.
+Artificial refrigeration and banked curves are not permitted.

 Natural tracks are partly built on existing paths, but also on specially created areas and must of course be adapted to the given terrain.
 They are delimited with wooden bands, plastic walls or foam mats and only prepared with snow and water (ice).
 The lanes must have a minimum width of 3 m and the curves must have a minimum radius of seven meters.
-In contrast to the artificial tracks, they must not be raised.
 The usual lengths of these natural tracks are between 400 and 1200 m, they must not exceed an average gradient of 13% and a maximum gradient of 25%.

+In contrast to the artificial tracks, the cross-section of natural tracks is level - not banked in curves.
+This type of track leads to significantly more body movement by the athlete to navigate the turns, and the use of braking spikes on the athlete's shoes for control.

 The natural track should have at least the following elements: